Vere Ponsonby, 9th Earl of Bessborough

 Born and educated in England into 'the Ascendancy', the Anglo-Irish aristocracy, he graduated with a law degree from Cambridge University.
 In 1910 he became a member of the London County Council as a member of the British House of Commons.
-Upon the death of his grandfather ten years later, Ponsonby succeeded as Earl of Bessborough and took his seat in the House of Lords.
+Upon the death of his father ten years later, Ponsonby succeeded as Earl of Bessborough and took his seat in the House of Lords.
 In 1931 he was appointed as Governor-General by King George V, on the recommendation of British prime minister Ramsay MacDonald, to replace The Earl of Willingdon as viceroy.
-He occupied the post until succeeded by The Lord Tweedsmuir in 1935.
+He occupied the post until succeeded by the Lord Tweedsmuir in 1935.
 Lord Bessborough is remembered for promoting new communication technologies as well as giving support to Canadians during the Great Depression.

 After the end of his viceregal tenure, he returned to London, where he continued in business and worked with the Dominions Office and the Foreign Office before his death in March 1956.

-The 9th Lord Bessborough was the last Earl of Bessborough to own Bessborough House, the Ponsonby family's ancestral seat near the village of Piltown in the south of County Kilkenny in Ireland.
+Ponsonby was the last Earl of Bessborough to own Bessborough House, the Ponsonby family's ancestral seat near the village of Piltown in the south of County Kilkenny in Ireland.
 The country house was primarily built in the 1740s for the 1st Earl.
 It was gutted by fire during the Irish Civil War in February 1923.
-The 9th Lord Bessborough had the house rebuilt in the late 1920s.
+Ponsonby had the house rebuilt in the late 1920s.
 However, he sold the house in the late 1930s as he primarily lived in Britain.
 The house now forms the central part of Kildalton Agricultural College.

-Early life, education, and career
+Early life and education

 Ponsonby was born in London, the first son and third child of Edward, 8th Earl of Bessborough, and his wife, Blanche.
 Her father, Sir Josiah Guest, was a great-uncle of Sir Winston Churchill.
 Ponsonby attended Harrow School before going up to Trinity College, Cambridge, in 1898, graduating three years later with a Bachelor of Arts degree.
 In 1903, he began a career in law, being called to the Bar at the Inner Temple.
 After his father succeeded as Earl of Bessborough in 1906, Ponsonby used the courtesy title of Viscount Duncannon.

+Career

 In 1907, the young Viscount Duncannon (as he then was) entered politics, being elected to a seat on the London County Council.
 He remained at that post until running in the January 1910 general election and winning a seat in the British House of Commons as the Member of Parliament (MP) for Cheltenham.
 He lost that seat in the election of 19 December that same year, but re-entered the Commons in 1913 as the MP for Dover.